alinamachidon/drone_preprocessing/README.md

 A side-by-side visualization is saved in output_plots/.

-## Step 6: Reconstruct Full Images
+## Step 6: Reconstruct full images

 Tiles are stitched back together to verify correctness.